-You can get a Merrick Bank cash advance at any ATM.
-It comes with a cash advance APR of 24.7%.
-The fee for a cash advance is 4% of the transaction amount or $10, whichever is greater.
+There is a cash advance fee: The fee for a cash advance is 4% (min $10).
 This is on top of any fees an ATM owner may charge.
-There’s no grace period on a cash advance so interest starts accruing right away.

-To get a cash advance with a credit card at an ATM, you need a PIN.
-But that’s easy to get.
+To get a cash advance with a credit card at an ATM, however, you need a PIN.
+But getting one is easy.
 If you didn’t create a PIN when you activated your card, you should be able to call customer service, choose your number and get it set it up right away.
 Some issuers, such as Bank of America and Discover, also let you set a PIN online.

-But whether or not you use a PIN, you’ll want to be careful about cash advances.
-They typically charge high interest rates and a 3%-5% fee.
+Whether or not you use a PIN, you’ll want to be careful about cash advances.
+They typically charge high interest rates and a 2%-5% fee.
 Plus, there’s no grace period, so interest starts accruing as soon as you complete the transaction.
 But unforeseen circumstances arise for everyone, so here are your options if you need cash but don’t have a PIN.

-Options for getting a cash advance on a credit card without a PIN:
+Here’s how to withdraw cash from a credit card without a PIN:

 Bank teller: You can get a cash advance without a PIN at a bank branch, but you’ll need both your credit card and a government issued photo ID like a driver’s license or passport.